LegolasZidane/Dr.Angela_Yu_WebDevBootCamp/README.md

 This does not mean previous topics were ignored.

 The previous topics were pre-written to focus on the currently taught topic(a very good technique of Angela).

+I am sharing this via my public repository so that it can display the work i've done during this bootcamp.